danibarna/floodGAM/data/README.md

 ## Dataprodukter

-#### Flomdata
+### Flomdata fra vannføringsstasjoner

-download the set of annual maxima \[l/s/km2\] here.
+- download the set of annual maxima \[l/s/km2\] here.

-the full streamflow time series for each station is too large to upload here, but can be found on the NVE server at (link).
-The database commands used to pull the data from HYDRA II are saved in this repository at (link) and a database how-to guide can be found at (link).
+The full streamflow time series for each station is available on the NVE server at (link).
+Database commands for pulling data from HYDRA II are in this repository at (link), along with a how-to guide at (link).
+All code for cleaning and quality control of raw streamflow data is available (here).

-#### Felt egenskaper
+### Felt egenskaper

-download catchment covariates for each of the 259 stations here.
+- Fysiografiske og klimatiske feltegenskaper for de 259 stasjonene

+- README for feltegenskaper

-#### Andre dataprodukter
+### Andre dataprodukter

 We also store other datasets relevant to the floodGAM analysis in this repository.
 The raw-data folder contains the list of station names,